 Green – Perpetrator of Body in the Bags murders

-When Malcolm Green was 12-years-old, he witnessed the horrific death of his younger brother, who was decapitated by a train as he played on the railway line in Ely, Cardiff.
+When Malcolm Green was 18-years-old, he witnessed the horrific death of his 20 year old brother, who was run over by a train going to a football match in Reading.

 This story perhaps offers an explanation as to why Green grew up to develop a bizarre bloodlust and become arguably Cardiff’s most notorious killer.

 As an adult, Green worked in a paper mill at Ely paper mill in Cardiff, at the age of 24, Green changed jobs, becoming a crane driver in the docks.